e-sites/perimeter.js/README.md

 });
 ```

 <strong>UPDATE:</strong> as from 0.2.0 is also possible to pass DOM elements as target (instead of only a string).
-This will
+This way you can instantiate multiple Perimeters within a loop:

 ```js
 var items = document.querySelectorAll('.selector'),